-Teaching is an exhilarating experience, and there is still much to learn once you enter the classroom after certification.
+As a new teacher, there is still much to learn about instruction once you enter the classroom.
 It can be overwhelming as you work to develop an understanding of your students and their parents, learn about your school environment and culture, and forge new relationships with colleagues.
 It is important to find support along the way.

 As a novice teacher, time is not your friend.
 There is so much to do every day!
 Nonetheless, you will want to find resources and information that are readily available when you need them.
 That is the purpose of this site.
 The basics of teaching are at your fingertips.
 I have included ideas and strategies about typical areas of practice, challenges and professional learning that interest most novice teachers.